joaoallmeida/nyc-taxi-data-etl/README.md

 The dashboard is created using **Streamlit**, it is a python library used to create interactive visualizations.
 This app uses the silver tier data, stored in DuckDB.

-To access the dashboard using the docker container, simply follow this address in your browser ```http://127.0.0.1:8501```, if you use dev mode, do the following:
+if you use dev mode, do the following:

 * ```streamlit run dashboard/app.py/```: Run this command in your terminal to instantiate the dash.